learning-software-engineering/learning-software-engineering.github.io/Topics/Planning_Meetings.md

 ### Tool Utilization

-For hybrid/remote meetings, leveraging digital tool can be extremely beneficial.
+For hybrid/remote meetings, leveraging digital tools can be extremely beneficial.
 These tools should not only facilitate basic communication but also enrich the meeting experience.
 This includes tools like:

 - **Video Conferencing Tools:** Choose platforms that provide reliable video and audio quality, such as Zoom or Microsoft Teams.
 Ideally, they should also provide key features such as screen sharing, breakout rooms, real-time chats, and the raise-hand feature.